-Permanently Restricted - Net assets resulting from contributions and other inflows of assets whose use by the Center is limited by donor-imposed stipulations that neither expire by passage of time nor can be fulfilled or otherwise removed by actions of the Center.

-Temporarily Restricted - Net assets resulting from contributions and other inflows of assets whose use by the Center is limited by donor-imposed stipulations that either expire by passage of time or can be fulfilled and removed by actions of the Center pursuant to those stipulations.
-When such stipulations end or are fulfilled, such temporarily restricted net assets are reclassified to unrestricted net assets and reported as net assets released from restrictions in the statement of activities.
+Net Assets with Donor Restrictions - Net assets resulting from contributions and other inflows of assets whose use by the Center is limited by donor-imposed stipulations that neither expire by passage of time nor can be fulfilled or otherwise removed by actions of the Center, and those that either expire by passage of time or can be fulfilled and removed by actions of the Center pursuant to those stipulations.
+When such stipulations end or are fulfilled, such net assets with donor restrictions are reclassified to net assets without donor restrictions and reported as net assets released from restrictions in the statement of activities.